nedix/cells-container/README.md

 #### 1. Start the service

-This example command will start the server on port 8080.
+This example command will start the service on port 8080:

 ```shell
 docker run --pull always --rm --name cells \